 The Calculation of Hiring and Promotional Goals

-At the UConn Health Center, we utilize the following seven (7) occupational categories:
+At UConn Health, we utilize the following seven (7) occupational categories:

 - Executive/Administrative: Occupations in which employees set broad policies, exercise overall responsibility for execution of these policies, or direct individual